avl/arcshift/README.md

 ## Origin story

 I created ArcShift because I wanted to have a low-overhead way to store resources in a computer game project.
-The idea is that assets such as 3-models, textures etc are seldom modified, and putting them in an std::sync::Arc seems reasonable.
-However, if a Arc<T> is given to a function, there is no way to modify the value T, short of using Arc<Mutex<T>>.
+The idea is that assets such as 3d-models, textures etc are seldom modified, and putting them in an std::sync::Arc seems reasonable.
+However, once something is put into an Arc, and that Arc is propagated through the system, there is no way to modify the value.
+On solution is to use `Arc<Mutex<T>>`.
 However, Mutex access is far from free, even if the mutex is uncontended.
+If the value is only rarely updated, paying mutex overhead on each access is undesirable.

 ### ArcSwap

 After some googling, I found the crate <https://docs.rs/arc-swap/> .
 However, it wasn't exactly what I was looking for.
-ArcSwap is a container for Arc<T>-objects, which allows swapping out the contained Arc-object without requiring a &mut-reference.
+ArcSwap is a container for `Arc<T>`-objects, which allows swapping out the contained Arc-object without requiring a &mut-reference.

-What I wanted was simply an Arc<T> where the value T could be updated.
+What I wanted was simply an `Arc<T>` where the value T could be updated.

-Now, it's possible to achieve something like this using ArcSwap, by constructing an Arc<ArcSwap<Arc<T>>> .
+I know it's possible to achieve something like this using ArcSwap, by constructing an `Arc<ArcSwap<Arc<T>>>`, but it is not as convenient as I would have liked.

 ArcSwap is a fantastic crate, and it is much more mature than ArcShift.
 However, for example if the following conditions are fulfilled, ArcShift may give similar